 Tesco’s ‘Bags of Help’, in conjunction with Groundwork, donates the money raised from the 5p bag charges to local community projects.
-Wild Elements is planning a project, and your chance to help donate in Tesco stores is this May and June.
+With thanks to all those people who voted for us, Wild Elements received funding to deliver our project.

 Our Project: Wild Elements felt our garden at our office in Rivendell could be better utilised by the organisation, though it needed a thorough significant work doing before we could do so.
 We found there was a growing community of over 50’s feeling lonely and missing a sense of community, therefore we believed they would benefit from using our garden as a location for socilaising, getting close to nature and improving well-being.
 Plans include:

 - Purchasing a shed to keep all equipment in, so people won’t need to worry about bringing tools themselves

 - Multiple beds to grow vegetables and flowers, including wheelchair accessible beds and a wheelchair ramp

 - Setting up a group for adults age 50+ possessing mixed abilities

 - Working with unemployed adults and adults on long-term illness